BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Step 1

 In step 1 we will be estimating the variance ratios for the association tests in step 2 (to be performed once per phenotype).
-For this walkthrough we'll use the binary/cont trait X as an example.
+For this walkthrough we'll use the continuous trait height as an example.

 `head phenoFile.txt`